 Contact an St. Charles, IL Family Lawyer

 Though paternity tests are fairly easy and harmless, getting the process moving is not always so simple.
 It is common to have a refusal to take the paternity test from either party involved.
 To ensure that you and your child’s rights are met, it is important to have a parentage lawyer on your side.
-At Shaw Family Law, P.C., we understand the high stakes involved in parentage cases and we have extensive experience in this field of law.
+At Shaw Sanders, P.C., we understand the high stakes involved in parentage cases and we have extensive experience in this field of law.
 Contact our Kane County paternity attorneys at 630-584-5550 for a free consultation regarding your parentage situation.